johnsyweb/foretoken/README.md

   - 2D: `qrcode.react` (QR Code)
 - **Icons/OG Images**: Generated using Playwright
 - **Color Palette**: parkrun aubergine (#4A2142) and apricot (#F4A460)

+## Versioning

+This project follows [Semantic Versioning](https://semver.org/) (semver) and uses [semantic-release](https://github.com/semantic-release/semantic-release) to automatically determine version numbers and generate changelogs from commit messages.
+The current version is displayed in the footer and links to the [CHANGELOG.md](https://github.com/johnsyweb/foretoken/blob/main/CHANGELOG.md) on GitHub.

+### Releasing

+Releases are handled automatically by semantic-release when commits are pushed to the `main` branch.
+The tool:

+- Analyzes commit messages (following [Conventional Commits](https://www.conventionalcommits.org/))
+- Determines the appropriate version bump (major, minor, or patch)
+- Generates the changelog automatically
+- Creates a git tag
+- Updates `package.json` with the new version

+To create a release, simply ensure your commits follow the conventional commit format (e.g., `feat:`, `fix:`, `docs:`) and push to `main`.
+The release process runs automatically via CI/CD.

 ## License